-Historically cyber security has been regarded as a function of the IT department.
+Historically cybersecurity has been regarded as a function of the IT department.
 Data is stored on computer systems, so the IT Director is made responsible for protecting it.

 And it remains true that many of the security measures used to protect data are IT-based.
-Firewalls, permissions, encryption – all are technical solutions to the problem of preventing data loss, theft and leakage.
+Firewalls, permissions, encryption – all are technical solutions to the problem of preventing data loss, theft, and leakage.

-In recognition of these superior security safeguards, cyber criminals are having to develop more advanced methods of attack.
+In recognition of these superior security safeguards, cybercriminals are having to develop more advanced methods of attack.
 Bypassing perimeter firewalls is no longer enough to gain access to your network.

 Modern attacks now take place on multiple levels - and they are no longer purely technical.
-Criminals are using your own employees against your defences - although most of these people will have no idea they are doing anything wrong.
+Criminals are using your employees against your defences - although most of these people will have no idea that they are doing anything wrong.

 The unfortunate truth is that people represent the biggest risk to corporate security.
-Not hackers – your own employees.
+Not hackers – your employees.

 Despite increased awareness of the dangers of fraudulent emails, it remains the key point of entry for most cyber attacks.
 UK Government figures suggest that 72% of attacks in 2017 were launched via email.

-Again, perimeter defences are very good at detecting and blocking malware and ransomware, but bad messages still get through sometimes.
+Again, perimeter defenses are very good at detecting and blocking malware and ransomware, but bad messages still get through sometimes.
 In most cases the malware lies dormant until someone opens the infected attachment, triggering the payload.

-And this is where the importance of culture comes into play
+And this is where the importance of culture comes into play.

 With so many potential attack points, the key to improving security is to create a culture of healthy suspicion.
-In the era of openness and social business this approach may seem counterintuitive, but the stakes are too high to continue making basic mistakes with security.
+In the era of openness and social business, this approach may seem counterintuitive, but the stakes are too high to continue making basic mistakes with security.

 Cultural change always starts at the top of the business.
 The IT Director may define what needs to change, but the rest of the C-Suite is responsible for communicating those changes to the rest of the business.

-More than simply defining a vision however, employees will need regular training.
+More than simply defining a vision, however, employees will need regular training.
 First, they need to be able to identify new attacks, and then ensure they continue to apply that knowledge.

-Because people play an important role in starting or preventing ATP attacks, it is critical that your people are properly prepared for their role in improving security.
+Because people play an important role in starting or preventing APT attacks, it is critical that your people are properly prepared for their role in improving security.
 Data protection may not be an explicit aspect of most jobs, but everyone now has a part to play.